Skip to content Skip to footer

 Just like with multiple websites, there is no good reason to be using multiple logos.
 It dissipates the brand identity and goes counter to the interest of growing a legitimate, long-standing business.

-There are 2 websites which can be reached via review sites.
+There are 2 websites that can be reached via review sites.
 These are even more damning.

 Note that the main domain name is something entirely unrelated to Bitcoin Pro.
 Bitcoin Pro only appears in what is known as the directory part of the domain.
-Directory is, as the name implies, used to funnel traffic to various pages of the main web page.
+A directory is, as the name implies, used to funnel traffic to various pages of the main web page.

 The same is the case here.